-They come to learn the frustrations of the community – occasionally in great detail – and this week the COVID-19 hotline will answer call number 200,000 since the lockdown began on 12 August.
+They come to learn the frustrations of the community – occasionally in great detail – and this week the COVID-19 hotline will answer call number 200,000 since the line was established in April 2020.

 That translates to just under half the population of Canberra calling this number in a period of five weeks.

 Kaitlyn Birrell is one of the many ACT Government staff who was drafted in from across various directorates – in her case, Access Canberra – to help with the mammoth effort.

 While lockdown has been scary for almost everyone, Kaitlyn suddenly found herself in a new role, and she was one of the people expected to have the answers.

 She says the first few phone calls were “terrifying” as she only had two hours’ of training before answering the first call.